 It’s hard to miss the huge red brick Custom House, one of the most unique sites to see in Key West, Florida.

 The Custom House was built in response to this growing wealth.
-At one time the Key West Navy Base was right next door and the Navy officially took over the building in 1932 as a headquarters for Gulf of Mexico and Caribbean operations.
+At one time, the Key West Navy Base was right next door, and the Navy officially took over the building in 1932 as a headquarters for Gulf of Mexico and Caribbean operations.
 The building was later abandoned by the Navy and stood empty for decades.

 In 1991, the State of Florida Land Acquisition Council purchased the property and leased it to the Key West Art & Historical Society to create a museum.
 “Old 91” is now a national landmark with a fascinating award-winning museum run by the Key West Art & Historical Society.

-You can fly into Miami and scenic Miami to Key West road trip, or fly directly into the Key West airport.
+You can fly into Miami on and scenic Miami to Key West road trip, or fly directly into the Key West airport.